Choosing a motorhome

 There's greater choice than ever in the motorhome market, with a wide variety of manufacturers having representation in the UK.
 With such a choice of what will be both your means of transport and accommodation, it pays to take time, do your research and have a good look around before you make that final decision to buy.

-This Data Sheet is aimed primarily at those who are new to motorhomes.
-Whether you're buying new or secondhand, and whatever your budget, this Data Sheet is a starting point, giving basic guidelines on the key aspects involved in making sure you buy the right unit for you.
+This guide is aimed primarily at those who are new to motorhomes.
+Whether you're buying new or secondhand, and whatever your budget, this guide is a starting point, giving basic guidelines on the key aspects involved in making sure you buy the right unit for you.
 A great way to find out more, speak to like-minded individuals and to get out exploring is to join the Club.

 You'll have already noticed motorhomes come in many different shapes and sizes.
 Here are a few of the main types: